-Meeting the demands of tomorrow means knowing – not just thinking – that your equipment is up to the challenge.
+Meeting the demands of tomorrow means knowing—not just thinking—that your equipment is up to the challenge.
 Great Dane’s commitment to the research and development of cutting-edge products isn’t simply a bullet point on a press release.
-You can see it in action at the Engineering Technology Center (ETC) at the new Great Dane campus in Savannah, Georgia.
-The ETC dwarf’s Great Dane’s previous R&D facility (it’s 150 percent bigger), features industry-leading testing facilities (more on those in a minute), and leverages 5S workplace organization to boost efficiency and effectiveness.
+You can see it in action at the Engineering Technology Center (ETC) at the Great Dane campus in Savannah, Georgia.
+The ETC dwarfs Great Dane’s previous R&D facility (it’s 150 percent bigger) and features industry-leading testing facilities.

-The R&D results are infused in the trailers, chassis and truck bodies that roll off the production line and into your lineup.
-But Evolving Trailer Technology wanted to see more, to pull back the R&D curtain for a behind-the-scenes peek at how Great Dane puts trailers through its R&D paces to churn out expectation-crushing equipment.
+The R&D results are infused in the trailers, chassis, and truck bodies that roll off the production line and into your lineup.
+But ETT wanted to see more, to pull back the R&D curtain for a behind-the-scenes peek at how Great Dane puts trailers through its R&D paces to churn out expectation-crushing equipment.

 Here’s what we saw.

 The ‘FleetPulse Test Bench’

 Tucked inside a bay in the lab is a bogie without wheels, with wires, cables, and airlines sprouting from all corners and crevices.
 “This was the original test bench for FleetPulse kits,” said Jay Nelson, Great Dane’s testing manager, who served as our guide through the ETC. Nelson.